Click here for additional Scriptural summaries

 Audio: Why Scripture Says NO to Abortion [Part 1] and [Part 2]

-Order this brochure at the Priests for Life online store.
+Order this brochure on the Priests for Life online store.

 The Bible clearly teaches that abortion is wrong.
 This teaching comes across in many ways and for many reasons.
 Some people point out that the word "abortion" is not in the Bible, and that is true.
 Nevertheless, the teaching about abortion is there.
 This is the case with many teachings.
 The word "Trinity" is not in the Bible, but the teaching about the Trinity is there.
 In any case, a person who wants to deny the teaching about abortion would deny it even if the word were there.